SidtheKidx/Live-Chat/README.md

 `npm run devStart`

- On Visual studio->
+ ## Visual studio

- > Launch the .HTML file for client side(Google chrome recommended)
+ 1. Launch the .HTML file for client side(Google chrome recommended)

- > Copy the client-side URL
+ 2. Copy the client-side URL

- > Launch the server-side by adding '?' in the end of client-side URL
+ 3. Launch the server-side by adding '?' in the end of client-side URL